futureofcoding/futureofcoding.org/drafts/dctp.md

 <h1>The Misunderstood Roots of FRP Will Save Programming</h1>

-For many years I been searched for the perfect paradigm for programming user interfaces.
+For many years I been searching for the perfect paradigm for programming user interfaces.
 My dream is to use such a paradigm to create a tool that non-programmers could use to program arbitrarily complex user interfaces.

 Like many others, I fell in love with FRP with the rise of ReactJS and spent a few years searching for the perfect reactive model.
 Eventually, I found my way back to the original work on FRP by Conal Elliott, where I was surprised to find that it needed little improving: it was gotten right from the start.